 To use the portfolio:

-- first select the risk category, from below, that best describes your attitude to risk and what risk you’re willing to accept in relation to your investments
+- first select the risk category, from below, that best describes your attitude to risk and what risk you’re willing to accept in relation to your investments; and

-- then use the table of suggested portfolios to find out which selection of funds may be suitable for you
+- then use the table below to find out which fund may be suitable for you.

-If you don’t want to take an active part in monitoring your funds as you get closer to retirement the lifestyle fund (Aberdeen Life Multi-Asset (excluding Property) Lifestyle fund) may be more appropriate.
+If you don’t want to take an active part in monitoring your funds as you get closer to retirement the lifestyle fund (Scottish Equitable Aberdeen Diversified Growth Lifestyle fund) may be more appropriate.
 This is because the portfolios outlined below don’t have a lifestyle element, which automatically switches into less risky investments nearer to retirement.

 Lemonade risk categories